Women’s Hair Loss and Alopecia

 What causes hair loss in women?

 When patients ask why women lose hair, the answer is that there are different potential causes of hair loss based on the specific type of hair loss condition.
 When it comes to androgenic alopecia, the condition is caused by an imbalance in the androgen hormones in the body.
 As a result, the hair follicle becomes weaker, leading to loss of hair and hair thinning.
 For patients experiencing alopecia areata, risk factors for developing symptoms can include stress, thyroid issues, diabetes, and anemia.
-Telogen effluvium is caused by a traumatic event, such as surgery, injury, chronic stress, and pregnancy.
-When you have your consultation appointment with Dr. Green, she will work to determine the root cause of your hair loss to figure out the best hair loss treatment method.
+A traumatic event, such as surgery, injury, chronic stress, and even delivery after a pregnancy, can cause telogen effluvium.
+When you have your consultation appointment with Dr. Green, she will work to determine the root cause of your hair loss and figure out the best hair loss treatment method.

 What causes sudden hair loss in women?